asanzmart/Sample-AI-Project-for-Building-AI/README.md

 ## How is it used?

 The tickets will include a description of the problem and the impact writen by the requester in free text.
 Based on a NLP analisys of the free text the Help-the-Help Deskbot will compare the Category-Severity classification provided as input by the user with the final classifictions of most similar description in a collection of recent resolved samples.
-Then it will decide to confirm or reclassify the ticket in Bot-Category and Bot-Severity classifications.
+Then it will decide to confirm or reclassify the ticket in bot-Category and bot-Severity classifications.
 The team will now use Bot classification to prioritize and work with tickets in the queue.

 In subsequent cycles the system will also use the experience to learn when its corrections are good or not and adjust parametrization to better guess the Final choices of the HD Team